Click: Waiting for your stories

 Lastly, before we finished on Sunday evening, Father Winters walked into the school, shook his head and smiled at all the volunteers.
 We all knew we got his “stamp of approval” on accomplishing a great parish project.

 Kathleen Linsenmeyer’s Story

 The cornerstone for St. Clement Church was laid in 1922.
-This was a symbolic cornerstone for Jim and Jane Higgins whose parents join the parish that year.
-Jim was five years old, but remembered when fund-raising was a “Smoker” with beer, hot dogs and boxing in the church basement.
+This was also a symbolic cornerstone for Jim and Jane Higgins whose parents joined the parish in 1922.
+Jim was five years old but he remembers when the fund raising, 180 degrees different than today, was a “Smoker” with beer, hot dogs and boxing in the church basement.

-After graduating St. Clement school in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
-That is, unit Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.
+After graduating from St. Clement School in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
+That is, until Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.

 Barb Pollock’s (“Miss Barbara”) Story

 St.Clement is FAMILY!
 I went to school there, taught there for 43 years (5 as co-principal) until we merged into LCA where I was for one year.
 St. Clement supported me when mom died, allowed me to volunteer when needed and be a Eucharistic minister.
 Now that I’m homebound they’re still here.
 Mrs. Caja brings me Communion and Sue Simmons keeps me up-to-date.
 I have been blessed with special friends from this spiritual family.
 This parish family is unique in so many ways!
 What a blessing they are in my life!